ChristopheDucamp/xtof-hugo-zen/content/now/index.md

 date: 2022-07-29
 tags:
 - now
-- randopolitain
-- YNAB
 - yachtmaster
 - skipper
 - student
 - sailing
 - grandfather
 - family
-- 61
 ---

 What I'm doing as of **Friday, July 29th 2022**

-* 61 years now and happy to live the last phase of my career.
-Wanna become a good grandfather and a [professional skipper](https://ducamp.me/Sea_captain#Skipper).
+* 61 years and happy to live the last phase of my career.
+In transition, a ([liminal creativity](https://nesslabs.com/liminal-creativity) slot where I wanna become a good grandfather and a [professional skipper](https://ducamp.me/Sea_captain#Skipper).
 <!--* Now page details updated on  [https://nownownow.com/p/LiG6](https://nownownow.com/p/LiG6)-->

 <!--